aeczuniga/Karimi_OM_620_assignments/README.md

 # Karimi_OM_620_assignments
-**private account for assignments**
+**public account for assignments**

 # DESCRIPTION
-I am graduate student learning python and code, use at your own risk.
-I have an MBA in supply chain management and I getting a MS in supply chain analytics.
+do not use, I am a graduate student learning technical things